blaind/bevy_fuzz/README.md

 This will produce a file called `input-recording.bin`.
 Copy the file to fuzzing corpus directory:

+    mkdir -p fuzz/corpus/fuzz_target_1/
     cp input-recording.bin fuzz/corpus/fuzz_target_1/

 Run the fuzzer.
-For now, the `-s none` (sanitizer = none) is an important build toggle
+For now, the `-s none` (sanitizer = none) is an important build toggle.
+This will recompile the app using LLVM instructions.
+The fuzzing -compilation is slower than standard compilation.

     cargo fuzz run -s none fuzz_target_1 -- -detect_leaks=0 -rss_limit_mb=8192